 - Results of a physical exam show that the patient has weakness, loss of motion, or abnormal feeling that is likely to improve after surgery.

-Neurosurgeon and Firelands Spine Center team member Dale Braun, MD, performed Carl’s surgery at Firelands Regional Medical Center a few days before Christmas.
+Neurosurgeon and Firelands Spine Center team member Dale Braun, MD, performed Carl’s back surgery for a herniated disc at Firelands Regional Medical Center a few days before Christmas.